Industry Solutions

 Regulatory Checklist: TCPA, FCRA, FDCPA, GDPR, GLBA

-Before deploying an AI voice agent for fintech outbound calling programs, verify your compliance configuration against this regulatory checklist:
+Before deploying an AI voice agent for fintech outbound calling programs, verify your compliance configuration against this regulatory checklist.
+TCPA in particular carries per-call statutory damages and is the most litigated of these statutes, so review our dedicated breakdown of TCPA compliance for AI voice agents before launching any outbound campaign:

 • TCPA (Telephone Consumer Protection Act): Prior express written consent required before calling or texting cell phones using an ATDS.
 Verify your consent records include the specific scripted consent language required by current CFPB guidance.
 Time-of-day restrictions: no calls before 8 a.m. or after 9 p.m. in the called party's local time zone.
 DNC (Do Not Call) list scrubbing before each dial cycle.